AdamBoxall/promises.js/README.md

         // Once this is called you know all promises have been resolved });

 And that's it!
-There's a working example in `/index.html` of this repository if you want to see everything in action.
+There's a working example in `/index.html` of this repository if you want to see it in action.